Montauk Monster

 This photograph of the creature's carcass appeared in July 2008, quickly circulating through local papers and the internet.

-The "Montauk Monster" was an animal carcass that washed ashore on a beach near the business district of Montauk, New York, in July 2008.
+The "Montauk Monster" was an animal carcass that washed ashore on a beach in Montauk, New York, in July 2008.
 The identity of the creature and the veracity of stories surrounding it have been the subject of controversy and speculation.
 The corpse was eventually decided by experts to be that of a water-degraded raccoon.

 Similar carcasses have washed up on American and Canadian shores and have been called omajinaakoos, or "the Ugly One", by Indigenous groups, who believe it to be an omen of bad luck.